WhatsApp Link Preview Not Working — How to Fix It

 Do WhatsApp Business links work the same way?

 Yes.
 WhatsApp Business reads the same Open Graph tags.
-The preview behaviour is identical across personal and business accounts.
+The URL unfurl behaviour is identical across personal and business accounts.